 When you reach the last cafeteria, close to the end of the road, make a right inland.
 The road is not sign posted and may be hard to trace at first, but drive west and soon you'll find yourself on a small road surrounded by the luscious vegetation of the Salt Lake, which you will encounter a bit further down on your right.
 Take the first left and follow the road past the olive groves, until you come across the Agios Nikolaos ton Gaton Monastery, also known as The Holy Monastery of St. Nicholas of the Cats.
 As its name suggests, the monastery has for long been associated with felines.
-Take a few minutes to talk to the nuns who reside

-Akrotiri Monastery there, and ask them to tell you the story that surrounds the monastery.
+Take a few minutes to talk to the nuns who reside there, and ask them to tell you the story that surrounds the monastery.
 Situated on Cape Gata, a popular version of the legend tells that the monastery was founded in the 4th century BC by Saint Helen, mother of Constantine the Great, who brought hundreds of cats to Cyprus in order to deal with the huge snake population that drove locals away.
 In 1983, the monastery was assigned to a group of nuns, who to this day take care of a large number of unwanted cats that have been abandoned there.

 As you leave the monastery behind, follow the road for a short drive to Akrotiri.

 The natural landscape that surrounds you is not familiar to the rest of the island and Akrotiri, part of the Sovereign Base Areas of Akrotiri and Dhekelia, has been a British Overseas Territory since 1960.
 The Salt Lake that borders the road to your right, covering an area of approximately 10 Km2, is one of its most impressive sites.
 According to geologists, it is believed that the lake was formed after an offshore islet was gradually joined to the mainland.
+Thousands of birds stop over during the migration period, due to

+Akrotiri Monastery

-Thousands of birds stop over during the migration period, due to the fact that over half the lake is less than 30 cm deep.
-The Greater Flamingos are some of its most popular visitors, and it is considered to be one of the most important wetlands of the eastern Mediterranean.
-As vou exit Akrotiri, take a right and follow the road driving north to Kolossi, to find Kolossi Castle. a former Crusader stronghold.
+As vou exit Akrotiri, take a right and follow the road driving north to Kolossi, to find Kolossi Castle. a former Crusader stronahold.
 The original castle was built in 1210 by the Order of St. John of Jerusalem.

-Kolossi Castle known also as the Knights Hospitallers, but was destroyed during the Mameluke raids in 1425-26.
+known also as the Knights Hospitallers, but was destroyed during the Mameluke raids in 1425-26.
 The Great Commander Louis de Magnac, whose coatof-arms can be seen on the castle's walls, built the existing castle on the ruins.
 During the Middle Ages,

+Kolossi Castle

+Route 5

-Commandaria this impressive stronghold was of great strategic importance - it also contained large facilities for the production of sugar, which was one of Cyprus' main exports.
+stronghold was of great strategic importance - it also contained large facilities for the production of sugar, which was one of Cyprus' main exports.
 This area is also famous for its sweet wine.
 Commandaria. known as the oldest continuously